 Practical Information about Tanzania

-Travelers from non-endemic countries traveling to Tanzania (including the Zanzibar islands of Unguja and Pemba) do not require a Yellow Fever Certificate.
-Please note, however, that travelers from non-endemic countries that travel through an endemic country are subject to yellow fever vaccination only if they stay outside the Airport or have a long connection up to twelve hours.
+Travelers from non-endemic countries traveling to Tanzania (including the Zanzibar islands of Unguja and Pemba) do not require a Yellow Fever Certificate to enter Tanzania.
+However if you travel through an endemic country enroute to Tanzania and are there for more than twelve hours then you will need a yellow fever certificate to enter.

 As some countries list Tanzania as a Yellow Fever endemic country you may also be asked for a certificate after departing Tanzania and arriving at other destinations.

 Basic Swine Flu checks are carried out at the main points of entry to Tanzania.
 This will mean somebody taking your temperature before entering the airport building.

 The water out of the tap throughout Tanzania is unfit to drink, however it is suitable for showering and washing your hands.
 Be sure to take care to keep your mouth closed while showering.
 Use bottled or treated water when cleaning your teeth.

 On Kilimanjaro the cooks will boil water to fill water bottles and this is safe to drink, and similarly on safari.

 We want to avoid people buying disposable or single use plastic bottles for water so we advise bringing a lifetime bottle (like Nalgene) and treating the water.
 One option is a steripen which uses ultraviolet light to kill bacteria and viruses , and another is LifeStraw which uses filters to remove contaminants.